thought-pattern/sandbox-python/README.md

 {"error":{"code":"egress_denied","message":"..."},"requestId":"..."}
 ```

-Shell and Python tools return an explicit process result.
-The general client
+Shell and Python tools return an explicit process result so clients can
-raises on a nonzero process result by default; proof verification opts out so
-an assertion failure remains evidence rather than a transport error.
+distinguish command failure from a transport or service failure.

 ## Tools